REFUSE THE ORDER TO LAUNCH DEMONSTATION: 12 PEACE CHAIN DECLARATIONS AGAINST THE USE OF NUCLEAR WEAPONS AGAINST NORTH KOREA

 “I do represent myself as well as all of the voices of the children of Iraq,” Suzanne Shanley said.

-Bull said, “We want to say that being witness to violence that begets violence and there are other ways to achieve peace, even with dictators.”
+Bull said, “We want to say that being witness to the violence that begets violence and there are other ways to achieve peace, even with dictators.”

 John Schuchardt said both prosecutor Mark Youngblood and Singer should dismiss the case.
 He also thanked the court and Natick Police for being respectful of them during the arrest and court process.